-This Form 10-QSB/A includes restated unaudited condensed consolidated financial statements for the quarters ended July 31, 2005 and 2004, and for the period from inception (August 4, 1999) to July 31, 2005, in response to comments received by us from the Staff of the Securities and Exchange Commission.
-This Amendment speaks as of the original filing date of our Form 10-QSB and has not been updated to reflect events occurring subsequent to the original filing date.
+This Amendment No. 5 to Form 10-QSB includes restated unaudited condensed consolidated financial statements for the quarters ended July 31, 2005 and 2004, and for the period from inception (August 4, 1999) to July 31, 2005, in response to comments received by us from the Staff of the Securities and Exchange Commission.
+We have determined that errors had occurred in these prior financial periods for matters described in Item 2.
+Management's Discussion and Analysis and Plan of Operation and in Note 6 to the Consolidated Financial Statements.
+This Amendment speaks as of the original filling date of our Form 10-QSB and has not been updated to reflect events occurring subsequent to the original filling date.